-Ever wondered what it would be like to boost your bank balance without having to set foot outside?
+Ever wondered what it would be like to boost your bank balance without having to set foot outside your home?
+It’s time to learn how to become a virtual assistant.

-Working in your PJs, not paying for gas or parking, not having the same dull store-bought sandwich for lunch – and, perhaps most importantly, being there to take your dog out for a walk?
+Working in your PJs, not paying for gas or parking, not having the same dull store-bought sandwich for lunch – and, perhaps most importantly, being there to take your dog out for a walk…these are some of the awesome perks of a virtual assistant job.

 What is a Virtual Assistant?

-But being a virtual assistant doesn’t necessarily mean you’ll be an executive assistant.
-You won’t always perform traditional administrative tasks like organizing monthly expenses in Excel or booking in appointments (unless that’s what you specialize in, of course).
+Being a virtual assistant doesn’t necessarily mean you’ll be an executive assistant – performing traditional administrative tasks like organizing monthly expenses in Excel or booking appointments.

-What Skills Do You Need to Become a Virtual Assistant?
+What Skills Do You Need For VA Work?

-When it comes to organizational skills, being able to organize your time and set priorities is one of those transferrable job skills that’ll benefit you in any job – but that’s particularly important if you’re a VA.
-In short, you’re likely to have a long list of different tasks dumped on you each week – so organization is critical.
+Organization: When it comes to organizational skills, being able to organize your time and set priorities is a transferable job skill that’ll benefit you in any job, but is particularly important to be a successful VA.
+In short, you’re likely to have a long list of different tasks dumped on you each week, so organization is critical.

-And, because you’ll be working online, having a good understanding of all-things-internet is crucial.
-Don’t get me wrong – no-one is expecting you to be an IT professional, but you will need to know things like how to post on social media or create a PDF.
+Internet Savvy: Because you’ll be working online, having a good understanding of all-things-internet is crucial.
+Don’t get me wrong, no one is expecting you to be an IT professional, but you will need to have some technical skills to complete tasks like writing a blog post, managing social media, or creating a PDF.

 How Much Can You Earn as a Virtual Assistant?

-If you’re asking yourself, “how much does a virtual assistant make per hour?”, the truth is that there’s no one single answer.
+If you’re asking yourself, “how much does a virtual assistant make per hour?”, the truth is that there’s the pay range varies significantly based on your experience and your client.

-One of the most appealing things about being a freelancer that you’re the boss – meaning you decide how much to charge your clients for the services you offer.
+One of the most appealing things about being a freelance virtual assistant is that you are the boss – meaning, you decide how much to charge your clients for your VA service.

-However, once you have some experience and a decent website which helps showcase your skills and expertise, you could be earning as much as $35+ an hour (without leaving the house!).
+However, once you have some experience and a decent website that helps showcase your skills and expertise, you could be earning much more, without ever leaving the comfort of your home.

 Sounds pretty great, right?